 Our Class A common stock is currently not listed on any securities exchange.
-We intend to apply to have our Class A common stock approved for listing on under the symbol "PATH."
+We intend to apply to have our Class A common stock approved for listing on the New York Stock Exchange under the symbol "PATH."

 Transfer Agent and Registrar